 - Microsoft Training Video (2 minutes) - OneDrive for Business Quick Start

-- Check out UNC’s Office 365 Migration site.
+- Check out UNC’s Office 365 site.
 There are a lot of resources to help you become familiar with Office 365.